Say no to plastic and paper with these chic plastic bag alternatives, which are perfect for all kinds of shopping

 Did you know July is Plastic-Free Month?
 Given all the plastic bottles of water and other drinks many people are going through all year, we think that should change.
 Every month should be plastic-free month!
 It’s always a great time to raise awareness about the pervasive problems of plastic and how much of this nasty, toxic material we use in our daily lives.

 In fact, here are some scary facts you may not have know.
 We humans have produced 18.2 trillion pounds of plastics since large-scale production began in the early 1950s.
 That weight is equivalent to 1 billion elephants or 25,000 Empire State Buildings!
 Nearly 80% of that plastic is now stuck in landfills or the natural environment, adding toxins to our soil and water.

 And the worst part is: we’re just getting started: scientists say that by 2050, another 26.5 trillion pounds will be produced worldwide.
 Those projections were made before billions of face masks were produced and foced upon the population due to Covid.
 And to think: before 1950, this evil stuff barely existed!

 Most plastics don’t biodegrade in any meaningful sense, so the plastic waste humans have generated could be with us for hundreds or even thousands of years, according to Jenna Jambeck, study co-author and associate professor of engineering at the University of Georgia.

 A separate, recent study by the British research firm Eunomia said there may be as much as 70 million tons of plastic waste on the seafloor alone!
 And surely that has increased once again due to face mask use.

 It’s all pretty depressing – until we realise that ending plastic starts with US.
 We can refuse to consume plastic by rejecting plastic eating utensils, straws, packaging and of course, shopping bags.

 Many countries are now charging for plastic bags, or better yet – banning them outright.
 We think that’s great!
-And it’s easy to shop without plastic if you’re always with your own trusty shopper.
+And it’s much easier to shop without plastic if you’re always with your own trusty shopper.

-Here, I’ve found 10 chic, eco-friendly plastic bag alternatives you can take to the grocery store and beyond.
+Here, I’ve found 10 chic plastic bag alternatives you can take to the grocery store and beyond.